THE FREE DYING AT HOME 8 STEP PROGRAM

-WHAT YOU NEED TO KNOW TO CARE WELL FOR YOUR DYING RELATIVE OR FRIEND AT HOME IS RIGHT HERE
+EVERYTHING YOU NEED TO KNOW TO CARE FOR YOUR DYING RELATIVE OR FRIEND AT HOME IS RIGHT HERE

-If, after reading the appropriate booklets and the 8 step program you have any questions on how to do this special work of care you may contact us 24/7 at firstname.lastname@example.org and we will help you.
-Also, Dr Helen-Anne Manion is a palliative care physician and can give special guidance by phone, email or Skype anywhere in the world.
+Please take a moment to read through the steps below.
+If, after reading the 8 step program and the appropriate booklets, you have any questions on how to do this special work of care you may contact us 24/7 at email@example.com and we will help you.
+Dr Helen-Anne Manion is a palliative care physician and can give special guidance on the Dying At Home Program by phone, email or Zoom anywhere in the world.

 1. READ, DECIDE AND DOWNLOAD.